lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Challenges:

 One area that may cause issues is if the office or voter is 'unable' to scan or take a clear photo of the document, in the same way that some people are 'unable' (which ranges from people having legitimate physical or mental handicaps to people not bothering to try) to take a clear picture of their check for their bank (so a less secure non-printed option may be desired in some cases).
-It is also possible that OCR (optical character recognition) may not be good enough to read the ballot, but given the use of OCR to read more obscurely printed checks etc., this is possibly. not a terminal obstacle. (note: .csv files may have a standardizing role here)
+It is also possible that OCR (optical character recognition) may not be good enough to read the ballot, but given the use of OCR to read more obscurely printed checks etc., this is possibly not a terminal obstacle.
+#### (note: .csv files may have a standardizing role here)

 Note: It might be possible to make a kind of hybrid document solution.
 There can be a QR code that gives template and instruction information as to what the fields are, then items selected (boxes filled, or circles filled in) can be identified without the use of OCR.
 In the case of write-in ballot areas, there may be various factors that make OCR 'good enough.' e.g. if any candidate receives enough write-in votes, that situation will make that popular name a more likely candidate for matching in the case of mostly illegible scrawling.
 And having one letter per box may also help legibility for write-in names.